Joint Air Delivery Test and Evaluation Unit

-The Joint Air Delivery Test and Evaluation Unit (JADTEU) is a tri-service unit is an Air Warfare Centre Unit located at RAF Brize Norton.
-Commanded by a Lieutenant Colonel, it has a combined strength of approximately 115 military personnel and civil servants.
+The Joint Air Delivery Test and Evaluation Unit (JADTEU) is a tri-service unit is an Air Warfare Centre unit located at RAF Brize Norton, England.
+Commanded by a lieutenant colonel, it has a combined strength of approximately 115 military personnel and civil servants.
 Its primary role is to conduct operational trials and evaluation and to develop the delivery by air of personnel, machines and materiel on behalf of sponsors.
 In addition it provides advice/recommendations to MOD sponsors, other government departments, civilian industry and foreign governments on all air transport matters.
 It received ISO 9001 accreditation in 1997, this a requirement of holding Design Approved Organisation Scheme (DAOS) approval.

 History

 The Joint Air Transport Establishment (JATE) has its origins in the formation of the Army's Airborne Forces Development Centre (AFDC) at Amesbury Abbey in May 1943 and the RAF's Airborne Forces Tactical Development Unit (AFTDU) at Tarrant Rushton in September 1943.
 These units evolved into the Army Air transport Training and Development Centre (AATDC) and the RAF's Air Transport Tactical Development Unit (ATTDU), before joining in 1968, under the tri-service banner of JATE.

 Since its inception in 1968, JATE has undergone two stages of restructuring combined with moves in location.
 The first stage of restructuring was largely concerned with consolidation and unification, whilst the second stage was one of streamlining with further merger of resources.
 The transition from inception to the leaner and unified structure of today is briefly outlined in the paragraphs that follow.